20 Jobs for Economics Majors at the Entry Level and Beyond

 1. You learn how to become a more responsible consumer.

 The skills you pick up in an economics program make it easier for you to solve problems and make data-driven decisions.
-You can assess the risks of an investment opportunity, the benefits and costs of different career choices, and the potential impacts of public policies relating to things like health care and taxation.
+You can assess the risks of an investment opportunity, the benefits and costs of different career choices, and the potential impacts of public policies like health care and taxation.
 All of these things will help you become a more responsible consumer.

 2. You develop unique skills.